KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

 parsed_yahoo_gainers only one to only one gainers_seed: "parse individually" parsed_stockanalysis_gainers only one to only one gainers_seed: "parse individually"

-parsed_wsj_gainers only one to only one gainers_details_seed: "parse individually" parsed_yahoo_gainers only one to only one gainers_details_seed: "parse individually" parsed_stockanalysis_gainers only one to only one gainers_details_seed: "parse individually"
+parsed_wsj_gainers only one to only one gainer_details_seed: "parse individually" parsed_yahoo_gainers only one to only one gainer_details_seed: "parse individually" parsed_stockanalysis_gainers only one to only one gainer_details_seed: "parse individually"

 parsed_wsj_gainers only one to only one sources_seed: "parse individually" parsed_yahoo_gainers only one to only one sources_seed: "parse individually"